-Create as many freezers in the application as you have physical storage locations.
-Customize the storage layout, or hierarchy
+Create as many digital storage systems in the application as you have physical storage locations.
+You can have both room temperature and temperature-controlled storage systems such as freezers or incubators.
+Customize the storage layout, aka hierarchy

-, within each digital freezer to match the physical storage options available to your users.
+, within each digital storage system to match the physical options available to your users.

 define the following:

-- Name: Any string name that will clearly identify the physical freezer; it must be unique in the system.
+- Name: Any string name that will clearly identify the physical storage; it must be unique in the system.

-- Manufacturer: Optional string for the company name or maker of this freezer.
+- Manufacturer (For temperature-controlled storage only): Optional string for the company name or maker of this unit.

-- Temperature: Optionally include the set-point or consistent operating temperature of this freezer when in use.
+- Temperature (For temperature-controlled storage only): Optionally include the set-point or consistent operating temperature of this storage system when in use.
 When giving a temperature, specify Celsius or Fahrenheit.

 after saving if you need to make changes to the properties later.